Properties and Bayesian fitting of restricted Boltzmann machines: Model Fitting

+\begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item \emph{A ``trick'' prior.} Here we cancel out normalizing term in the likelihood (from \(\gamma(\boldsymbol \theta)\) in \eqref{eq:pmf}) so that resulting full conditionals of \(\boldsymbol \theta\) are multivariate Normal.
+Namely, this involves a prior of the form where for hyperparameter choices \(0< C_2 < C_1\).
+The unknown hidden variables \(h_j\) are also directly treated as latent variables and are sampled in each MCMC iterative draw from the posterior distribution.
 This is the method of Li (2014).
-We will refer to this method as Bayes with Trick Prior and Latent Variables (BwTPLV). \item \emph{A truncated Normal prior.} Here we use independent spherical normal distributions as priors for \(\boldsymbol \theta_{main}\) and \(\boldsymbol \theta_{interaction}\), with \(\sigma_{interaction} < \sigma_{main}\), \emph{truncated} at \(3\sigma_{main}\) and \(3\sigma_{interaction}\), respectively.
+We will refer to this method as Bayes with Trick Prior and Latent Variables (BwTPLV). \item \emph{A truncated Normal prior.} Here we use independent spherical normal distributions as priors for \(\boldsymbol \theta_{main}\) and \(\boldsymbol \theta_{interaction}\), which are \emph{truncated} at \(3\sigma_{main}\) and \(3\sigma_{interaction}\), respectively, based on standard deviation hyperparameters \(0<\sigma_{interaction}<\sigma_{main}\).
 Full conditional distributions are not conjugate, and simulation from the posterior was accomplished using a geometric adaptive Metropolis Hastings step (Zhou 2014) and calculation of likelihood normalizing constant.
-(This computation is barely feasible for a problem of this size and would be infeasible for larger problems.)
-Here the \(h_j\) are carried along in the MCMC implementation as latent variables.
-We will refer to this method as Bayes with Truncated Normal prior and Latent Variables (BwTNLV). \item \emph{A truncated Normal prior and marginalized likelihood.} Here we marginalize out \(\boldsymbol h\) in \(f_{\boldsymbol \theta}(\boldsymbol x)\), and use the truncated Normal priors applied to the marginal probabilities for visible variables given by

-We will refer to this method as Bayes with Truncated Normal prior and Marginalized Likelihood (BwTNML). \end{enumerate}
+(This computation is barely feasible for a problem of this size and would be unfeasible for larger problems.)
+Here the hidden variables \(h_j\) are again carried along in the MCMC implementation as latent variables.
+We will refer to this method as Bayes with Truncated Normal prior and Latent Variables (BwTNLV). \item \emph{A truncated Normal prior and marginalized likelihood.} Here we marginalize out the hidden variables \(\boldsymbol h = (h_1, \dots, h_\nh)\) in \(f_{\boldsymbol \theta}(\boldsymbol x)\), and use the truncated Normal priors applied to the marginal probabilities for visible variables given by We will refer to this method as Bayes with Truncated Normal prior and Marginalized Likelihood (BwTNML). \end{enumerate}